HiroIso/financial-project/README.md

 Environment:

-For installing the virtual environment you can either use the Makefile and run `make setup` or install it manually with the following commands:
+For installing the virtual environment you can install manually with the following commands:

 ```Bash
 pyenv local 3.11.3